More

 FAQs

 Yes, you can block a specific website on your iPhone.
 If you want to block a website, you can easily do so using built-in features like Screen Time.
 This allows you to restrict access to certain websites.
-Alternatively, you can use an MDM solution for more advanced options and customization.
+Alternatively, you can use an MDM solution for more advanced customization options.

 To block malicious websites on your iPhone, enable the “Limit Adult Websites” option under Screen Time > Content & Privacy Restrictions > Content Restrictions > Web Content.
 This feature can automatically block all websites, or you can add specific URLs to the “Never Allow” list for more customized restrictions.